 She started in Tokyo, hopped on a train to Kyoto.
 Something told her to get off in Uji, a place she didn’t know except as a name on a map.

-Lauren owns Mizuba Matcha, a farm-direct matcha company with eighty-five very diverse local and national accounts, from high-end coffeeshops similar to the one we’re chatting in, to yoga studios, bakeries, juice bars, chocolatiers, and saltmakers.
+Lauren owns Mizuba Matcha, a farm-direct matcha company with more than 300 very diverse local and national accounts, from high-end coffeeshops similar to the one we’re chatting in, to yoga studios, bakeries, juice bars, chocolatiers, and saltmakers.
 You can find her culinary matcha blended into nut milks, baked into croissants, and flavoring small-batch ice cream.
-If you have the fortune to sip her ceremonial-grade Kichoen, the experience is nothing short of transcendent.
+If you have the fortune to sip her ceremonial-grade Kokoro, the experience is nothing short of transcendent.
 She sources a total of five pure matchas, keeping her niche specific and simple.

 In 2013, in her senior year at Westmont College, after hosting several years’ worth of biweekly tea parties in her dorm room, Lauren got on a plane to Japan.
 She started in Tokyo, visited a friend teaching English there, then hopped on a train to Kyoto.
 Something told her to get off in Uji, a place she didn’t know except as a name on a map.

 “Needless to say, short of my wedding, it was the best day of my life,” she says, wide-eyed at her luck.
 “There were tea shops everywhere.
 Everywhere.
 Tokyo is the future but Kyoto is really real Japan.”